Brooks Range Rafting Trips

 This float is ideal for those who enjoy a slow-paced trip.
 We focus on sharing an experience of a lifetime.
 We take our time and allow time to explore the area, watch for wildlife, and take pictures.
 Every bend of the river that we call home holds beauty and history that is worth appreciating.

-The Porcupine River trip is a custom trip for 1 to three guests and one guide offered in June or July.
+The Porcupine River trip is a custom trip for one to six guests and one or two guides offered in June or July.
 Dates can be arranged to meet your group’s schedule.
 The trip length is typically 7 days.

-The trip price is $6000 for a private, single person float trip.
-For groups of two or three, the cost is $5500 per person.
+The trip price is $6000 per person.
 Price includes guide, transportation to and from the river from Fairbanks, outfitting with camping and kitchen equipment, food, rafting gear, lifejackets and paddles or oars,

 Inquire about our custom float trips on the Coleen and Sheenjek rivers!